tshepang/mrh/README.md

 It reports if those repos have:

 - uncommitted changes
-- untracked files (can be disabled)
 - unpushed commits
-- unpulled commits
+- unpulled commits (optional)
+- outdated branch
 - added files
 - deleted files
 - renamed files
+- untracked files (can be disabled)
 - untagged HEAD (optional)
 - unpushed tags (optional)
+- unpulled tags (optional)
+- unpulled commits (optional)

 I also offers a command line tool with all those features, one of which is to show all repos: